openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 Multiple choice problems have several advanced options.
 You can change the order of answers in the problem, include explanations that appear when a learner selects a specific incorrect answer, or present a random set of choices to each learner.
-For more information, see the following topics.
+For more information, see the following sections.

 * :ref:`Shuffle Answers in a Multiple Choice Problem`
 * :ref:`Targeted Feedback in a Multiple Choice Problem`